 We encourage you to take our Online Self-Assessment as the first step in determining the chance of you having sleep apnoea.
 You can also call Sleep Wise Clinic on 1300 101 505 or submit a contact form through our website to find more about our proven sleep apnoea solutions.

 The CPAP machine works by delivering air under pressure to keep the airway open during sleep.
+The machine is attached to a mask by a hose which the patient wears during sleep.
 Those using the machine are required to wear the attached mask throughout the night.
 Oral appliances are an excellent alternative for people who cannot use the CPAP machine.

-Elevating the head of your bed and avoiding sleeping on your back may be helpful in ensuring your tongue does not fall back into the throat and reduce the airway size when sleeping.
+Many people have what’s known as positional sleep apnoea, whereby sleeping on the back is a key contributing factor.
+Elevating the head of your bed and avoiding sleeping on your back can be very helpful.
 We can help you with strategies to help you sleep on your side.

 If you are overweight, weight reduction may improve your sleep apnoea.
 Weight gain deposits fat into and around the soft palate, tongue and neck structures consequently reducing the size of the airway.
 Weight loss can reduce these fat deposits and enlarge the airway size thereby reducing snoring.
 Although weight loss can be beneficial, it is usually insufficient as a treatment option to overcome all problematic sleep apnoea and snoring.